 No Impact.
-The proposed project would be built within the existing CMS campus and would not physically divide an established community.
+The project site is currently developed as hardcourts as part of the existing JMS campus, and the project would not physically divide an established community.
 No impact would occur, and no mitigation measures are required.

 b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?